beatlabs/harvester/README.md

 - Age, which will be seeded with the value `18`, and if exists, overridden with whatever value the env var `ENV_AGE` holds
 - IsAdmin, which will be seeded with the value `true`, and if exists, overridden with whatever value the env var `ENV_AGE` holds and then from consul if the consul seeder and/or watcher are provided.

-`Harvester` works as follows given a config struct:
+`Harvester` has a seeding phase and an optional monitoring phase.

-- Seeding phase
+## Seeding phase

 - Apply the seed tag value, if present
 - Apply the value contained in the env var, if present
-  - Apply the value return from Consul, if present and harvester is setup
+- Apply the value returned from Consul, if present and harvester is setup to seed from consul

-- Monitoring phase (Consul only)
+Conditions where seeding fails:

-  - Monitor a key and apply if tag key matches
+- If at the end of the seeding phase one or more fields have not been seeded
-  - Monitor a key-prefix and apply if tag key matches
+- If the seed value is invalid

-## Seeder
+### Seeder

 `Harvester` allows the creation of custom getters which are used by the seeder and implement the following interface: